The directed landscape: Directed geodesics

-and as consequence $\|\Pi_{k}\|_u\le \ell_{k}$.
-Hence on the event $A = \cap_{k \ge 0} A_k^c$, the bounds in \eqref{E:pi-k-approx} hold for all $k \ge 1$.
-Since the sequence $\{h_k\}$ is summable, the first bound in \eqref{E:pi-k-approx} implies that $\Pi_k$ is a Cauchy sequence in the uniform norm, and hence has a continuous limit $\Pi$ on the event $A$.
-The modulus of continuity of $\Pi$ can be bounded as follows using \eqref{E:pi-k-approx}.
+As a consequence of the first bound in \eqref{E:pi-k-approx}, $\|\Pi_{k}\|_\infty \le \ell_{k}$.
+Hence on the complement of the event $A = \bigcup_{k \ge 0} A_k$, the bounds in \eqref{E:pi-k-approx} hold for all $k \ge 1$.
+Since the sequence $h_k$ is summable, the first bound in \eqref{E:pi-k-approx} implies that $\Pi_k$ is a Cauchy sequence in the uniform norm, and hence has a continuous limit $\Pi$ on the event $A^c$.
+The modulus of continuity of $\Pi$ can be bounded as follows using \eqref{E:pi-k-approx} for any $r \in \N$.